 What is Mammography?

 Mammography is specialized medical imaging that uses a low-dose x-ray system to see inside the breasts.
 A mammography exam, called a mammogram, aids in the early detection and diagnosis of breast diseases in women.

 An x-ray (radiograph) is a noninvasive medical test that helps physicians diagnose and treat medical conditions.
 Imaging with x-rays involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
 X-rays are the oldest and most frequently used form of medical imaging.

 Three recent advances in mammography include digital mammography, computer-aided detection and breast tomosynthesis.

-Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by solid-state detectors that convert x-rays into electrical signals.
-These detectors are similar to those found in digital cameras.
-The electrical signals are used to produce images of the breast that can be seen on a computer screen or printed on special film similar to conventional mammograms.
-From the patient's point of view, having a digital mammogram is essentially the same as having a conventional film mammogram.
+Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by electronics that convert x-rays into mammographic pictures of the breast.
+These systems are similar to those found in digital cameras and their efficiency enables better pictures with a lower radiation dose.
+These images of the breast are transferred to a computer for review by the radiologist and for long term storage.
+The patient’s experience during a digital mammogram is similar to having a conventional film mammogram.

 What are some common uses of the procedure?

 Mammograms are used as a screening tool to detect early breast cancer in women experiencing no symptoms.
 They can also be used to detect and diagnose breast disease in women experiencing symptoms such as a lump, pain, skin dimpling or nipple discharge.